5 Chapter 5 – Launch Windows and Time

 Find the launch window sidereal time in hours soonest to the current time, as well as its respective launch azimuth, β.

-With launch sites in the southern hemisphere, not much changes besides the spherical triangle getting turned 180° as well as what is defined as the ascending node and the descending node.
+With launch sites in the Southern Hemisphere, not many changes occur besides the spherical triangle getting turned 180° as well as what is defined as the ascending node and the descending node.
 Remember that the ascending node is defined as when an object in orbit passes from the Southern Hemisphere to the Northern Hemisphere, and vice-versa for the descending node.
 That means that these two nodes are “flipped” if the site is in the Northern Hemisphere versus the Southern Hemisphere.
 So, don’t think of the nodes as the “left” or “right” nodes on the globe.
 Think about how the object is traveling.
 If you do, the process will be just the same as detailed in the small summary below (Figure 11):

 Prograde Orbits